TheBigSasha/nasa-gallery/README.md

 ### 💤 Lazy Loading

 All images and content are lazy loaded, enabling lightning fast load times.
+Also, images are loaded in sequence, first a low res blurry image, then a high res image when time allows.
 Everything which can be async is async.

 ## 🎞 Animations